 - 5.1 After the meeting, or if the complainant does not want a meeting, a written account of the investigation will be sent to the complainant.
-This will include details of how to approach the Local Government Ombudsman or Social Services if the complainant is not satisfied with the outcome. - 5.2 The outcomes of the investigation and the meeting will be recorded in the complaints book and any shortcomings in Montana procedures will be identified and acted upon. - 5.3 Montana will discuss complaints and their outcome at a formal business meeting and the complaints procedure will be audited by the Care Manager, as an on-going process.
+This will include details of how to approach CQC if the complainant is not satisfied with the outcome. - 5.2 The outcomes of the investigation and the meeting will be recorded in the complaints book and any shortcomings in Montana procedures will be identified and acted upon. - 5.3 Montana will discuss complaints and their outcome at a formal business meeting and the complaints procedure will be audited by the Care Manager, as an on-going process.